 Why does Spectrum support a digital education grant program?

 Too many U.S. families still do not have broadband at home.
 Spectrum is committed to supporting organizations that educate community members on the benefits of broadband.

 How do I determine if my organization is in a Spectrum market?

 Visit www.spectrum.com/cp/digitaled to determine if your organization is in a Spectrum market.

 When is the deadline to submit my organization’s application?

 When will I be notified if my organization is selected to receive funding?

-Winners of the 2021 Spectrum Digital Education Grant were notified in August 2021.
+Winners of the 2022 Spectrum Digital Education Grant will be notified in August 2022.

 How will I know if Spectrum has received my application?